AdobeDocs/target-developers/src/pages/index.md

 [Migrating from at.js to AEP Web SDK](guides/migrating/)

-For help migrating from at.js to the newer and more capable AEP Web SDK.
+For help migrating from at.js to AEP Web SDK.

 <DiscoverBlock width="100%" slots="heading, link, text"/>